 I am so excited to share with you my short story, "The Road That Takes You There."
-Here's a quick excerpt, which you can listen to me read via the audio above -- or read for yourself below.
-I would really appreciate hearing your thoughts on it in the comments!
-Happy reading, and thank you as always for your support. - JS
+Here's a quick excerpt, which you can listen to me read via the streaming audio above -- or read for yourself below.
+I sure hope you enjoy it, and thanks as always for your support. - JS

 My God, her face…

 What happened to her face?